pulse2percept/pulse2percept/doc/users/faq.rst

 Make sure you are reading the right version of the documentation:

-*  If you installed pulse2percept :ref:`with pip <install-release>`, you are using the latest stable release, for which you can find documentation at `pulse2percept.readthedocs.io/en/stable`_.
+*  If you installed pulse2percept :ref:`with pip <install-release>`, you are using the stable release, for which you can find documentation at `pulse2percept.readthedocs.io/en/stable`_.

 *  If you installed pulse2percept from source, you are using the